-Do not drink any alcohol.
-Your doctor can help you stop.
+DO NOT drink any alcohol.
+Your provider can help you stop drinking.

 Limit salt in your diet.

-Ask your doctor before taking any other medicines, vitamins, herbs, or supplements that you buy at the store.
-This includes acetaminophen (Tylenol), cold medicines, aspirin, ibuprofen (Advil, Motrin), and others.
+Ask your provider before taking any other medicines, vitamins, herbs, or supplements that you buy at the store.
+This includes acetaminophen (Tylenol), cold medicines, aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), and others.

-Ask your doctor if you need shots (immunizations) for hepatitis A, hepatitis B, pneumococcus, and the flu.
+Ask if you need shots or vaccines for hepatitis A, hepatitis B, lung infections, and the flu.

 Other tips for caring for your liver are:

-Call your doctor or nurse if you have:
+Call your health care provider if you have:

 Liver failure - discharge; Liver cirrhosis - discharge

 Garcia-Tsao, G. Cirrhosis and its sequellae.
-In: Goldman L, Ausiello D. Cecil Textbook of Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 157.
+Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 153.